parallella/parallella-examples/heat_stencil/README.md

 ## Building

-Configure the parameters accordingly in src/defs.h and run:
+Configure the parameters (defaults are fore Epiphany-IV) accordingly in src/defs.h and run:

 ```bash
 $ ./build.sh